Item forms in action

 Item forms for designs

-If an item form is created for a design, Alloy will automatically present it to a user when they create/edit an item of that design (depending on how the item form is configured).
+If an item form is created for a design, it will automatically be presented to a user when they create/edit an item of that design (depending on how the item form is configured).

-If multiple item forms exist for a design, Alloy will use the most appropriate one for the situation, based on its Tag values.
+If multiple item forms exist for a design, the most appropriate one will be used for the situation, based on its Tag values.
 In a future update, users will be able to choose from a list of available item forms, or opt to use the standard item form instead.

 If an item form doesn't appear for a user, they may lack permission to read it.